danielcuthbert/home-assistant/threat_model.md

 # The Joys of Threat Models

 Threat models are cool.
-They help you perform systematic analysis of controls and defences needed when you are designing, developing and deploying $THING.
+They help you perform a systematic analysis of controls and defences needed when you are designing, developing and deploying $THING.

 This is really important as trying to retrofit this once $THING has been built is actually much harder.
 A good threat model helps you understand the paths an attacker may/may not take when trying to pwn $THING.